 Any individual who has in his/her possession a controlled substance listed in schedules II, III, IV, or V, which he/she has lawfully obtained for his/her personal medical use, or for administration to an animal accompanying him/her, may enter or depart the United States with such substance notwithstanding sections 1002-1005 of the Act (21 U.S.C.
 952-955), provided the following conditions are met:

 (a) The controlled substance is in the original container in which it was dispensed to the individual; and

-(b) The individual makes a declaration to an appropriate official of the Bureau of Customs and Border Protection stating:
+(b) The individual makes a declaration to an appropriate customs officer stating: